Last updated 18th July, 2018

+A very courageous Payton Leutner dragged herself out of the woods and to the side of a road telling her parents afterward “I wanted to live”.
 Found by a passing cyclist, she was taken into hospital and surgery where she survived her injuries.
-Her two friends were found hours after the stabbing wandering along Interstate-40 with a bloodied kitchen knife in their backpack.
+Geyser and Weier were found hours after the stabbing wandering along Interstate-40 with a bloodied kitchen knife in their backpack.

 The Slender Man Myth

-The reported motive behind this brutal attack is most unusual.
-The two girls had discovered the story of Slender Man on a website which features a range of different horror stories written to frighten eager readers.
+The reported motive behind this brutal attack was most unusual.
+The two girls had discovered the story of Slender Man on a website which featured a range of different horror stories written to frighten eager readers.
 The Slender Man is a fictional character that originated as an internet meme in 2009.
 The character appears as a thin unnaturally tall man with no facial features wearing a black suit.
 Slender Man is a typical children’s boogie man.
 A character which terrorizes children through stalking and abduction.

 Mostly featured in online written stories, Slender Man has appeared in videos and artwork and has also gained popularity in the video game industry, appearing in the game Minecraft and dedicated Slender Man video games.

+The character was created in an internet forum where a Photoshop competition prompted users to submit photoshopped versions of everyday images.
+One user with the username ‘Victor Surge’ submitted two black and white photos of groups of children with this Slender Man image in the background.
 The photos were accompanied with text from apparent witnesses of child abductions as if they were real events.
-Soon going viral, this image and character has been expanded on and used in many different mediums with fan art and online fiction being prominent in its expansion.
+Soon going viral, this image and character have been expanded on and used in many different mediums with fan art and online fiction being prominent in its growth.

-As the character is entirely fictitious with no historical roots, the writer has the freedom to change his appearance, actions and motives with little restrictions, no doubt adding to its popularity.
+As the character is entirely fictitious with no historical roots, the writer has the freedom to change his appearance, actions, and motives with little restrictions, no doubt adding to its popularity.
 The imagination can be used in full swing when working with this character and this has been used to full advantage.

 It appears these two girls were fully enthralled with this character and no doubt egged on by each other, their delusion and belief escalated.
 It is unlikely this crime would have been carried out alone, the fact there were two of them to discuss Slender Man and how to please him, most likely increased his presence between them.

 Most disturbing about this case is the indication by police that this attack and attempted murder on their friend had been planned for months.
 It was not a spur of the moment decision or a spontaneous act which became out of control.
 Various notes were found in the girl’s bedrooms detailing what they would need for the attack and plans for how they would carry it out.
 Their intention was to murder, to take the life of their school friend in order to achieve the recognition and rewards from the character in which they believed in, that of Slender Man.

 “The bad part of me wanted her to die.
 The good part of me wanted her to live.”

 Her daughter waited for her in the kitchen dressed in black wearing a mask and attacked her with a knife.
-The unnamed 13 year old is now in a juvenile detention centre, facing charges as a juvenile for the attack on her mother.
+The unnamed 13-year-old is now in a juvenile detention center, facing charges as a juvenile for the attack on her mother.
 The girl has a history of mental health problems and was reportedly very into horror fan fiction, writing a number of her own stories involving the Slender Man character.

-Understanding Fiction Verses Reality
+Understanding Fiction Versus Reality

 A child’s understanding of stories and which are tales of real events and which are fictional is something which develops as they grow up.
 While it would be expected that by the age of 12 years old recognition that characters such as Slender Man are works of fiction, research shows the complexity of this understanding and how life experiences and learning can influence a child’s perception.

+A study published in Cognitive Science in 2014 detailed research with 5-6 year old children and their understanding of the leading character in different types of stories.
+The stories used included: realistic stories, religious stories, and fantasy stories.
+They found that all the children believed and understood that the leading character in the realistic stories was a real person.
+For the religious stories, children with religious exposure in their lives believed the main character was real, but children with no religious exposure believed the character was fictional.
 For the fantasy stories, children with no religious exposure were more likely than children with religious exposure to believe the leading character was fictional.
 How children differentiated between real characters and fictional characters was influenced by their exposure to religious teachings and this extended outside of religious stories and into stories which involved fantasy.

-While this study focused on the influence of religious exposure on a child’s understanding of reality verses fiction within stories, their findings indicate that children of this age group use the narrative surrounding the main character of a story to decipher its meaning.
+While this study focused on the influence of religious exposure on a child’s understanding of reality versus fiction within stories, their findings indicate that children of this age group use the narrative surrounding the main character of a story to decipher its meaning.
 This includes whether the main character is a real person or a fictional character and equally whether the story was fantasy or reflected real events.

 If a fictional story was set in realistic circumstances with plausible events a child can relate to in real life, they are more likely to believe the main character was a real person even when they were entirely fictional.
 Fantasy fictional stories normally do not include aspects familiar to a child as being real, for example, places they know exist and people they have met in real life.
 They generally include things that are known to be impossible and places which they do not believe actually exist in the real world.
 These are the cues that tell children what is a real character and what is fictional.